 Although currently there are a lot of characters I’m still working on.
 The design of the characters in “Disorder” was what took me longer.
 At this stage I had to train a lot, learn about 3d, anatomy, psychology, and else.
 When he started this project I had no idea how to make low poly design, about topology, baking or anything.
 Once I acquired the basic knowledge, I had the opportunity to develop almost all of the level design, props modeling, textures, concepts, and else.

-7 comments on “Interview with Character Artist and Graphic Designer Matias Molero”
+7 responses to “Interview with Character Artist and Graphic Designer Matias Molero”

 Leave a Reply